TClark1011/tc-eslint-config/README.md

 - **Indent:** Tab indentation.
 - **Semicolon:** Must always use semicolon and end of lines.
 - **No Warning Comments:** "Warning" comments that begin with either `//TODO` or `//FIXME` will throw warnings.
 This helps remind you of work you need to finish.
+- **No Mutating Methods:** Methods of arrays or objects that perform mutations will trigger warnings

 ## ESLint Setup